sho-kawano/sho-kawano.github.io/_pages/1_about.md

 **I was born in Tokyo, Japan.**  My mom was born here while my grandpa was at CalTech [^1].
 This is why my mom and I are both dual-citizens[^2].
 Balancing my Japanese roots with my American upbringing was challenging but rewarding.

 **Grew up in Hawaii.**  You can take a person out of Hawai'i but you can't take Hawai'i out of a person.
-The islands are a gentle, beautiful place.
+Hawai'i is a gentle, beautiful place.

 **Moved to Northern California in 2008.** I had a blast at the Waldorf High School in Sacramento.
-Took a 1/2 gap year to work on a political campaign which really connected me to Sacramento.
+Took a 1/2 gap year to work on a political campaign which really connected me to the Sac community.

-**East Bay.** I went to UC Berkeley and decided to be a stats major.
-But I was mostly interested in clean energy and took more energy-related classes than stats/math.
+**East Bay.** I went to UC Berkeley.
+As an undergrad, I was mostly interested in clean energy.
+I took more energy-related classes than stats/math.
 After college, I worked for various clean energy companies while living in Oakland.

-**A trip of a lifetime.** In 2019, I was let go from what I thought was my dream job, had a quarter life crisis, and went on a "fuck it" trip to SE Asia.
+**A trip of a lifetime.** In 2019, I was let go from what I thought was my dream job and went on a "fuck it" trip to SE Asia.
 This turned out to be one of the greatest experiences of my life.
 I also met Laura when I came back to Oakland.

 **Back in Sacramento.** I moved back right before the pandemic.
 I worked at the State Government which made me believe in the importance of people with technical skills contributing in civil service.

 **Now:** Pursuing my PhD at UC Santa Cruz.
+I successfully finished my first year!
 I spend most of my weekends in Sacramento.

 ***